Recognition and Positive Vibes

 Faculty, Staff, & Students

 The MLK Award is the highest honor someone can achieve in recognition of service within the GW community.
 Students and staff member are recognized for their contributions to the GW and D.C. communities with the university’s Martin Luther King, Jr. Award.

 This recognition program is presented by the Dean of Student Consortium, Hallmark Events and honors individuals, student organizations, and university employees whose efforts have enhanced the university and student life at GW.
 Offices from across campus come together to present over 20 awards during GW's largest celebration of excellence.
 One of the awards is the Wall of Fame, which is dedicated to the men and women who, as students, staff, and faculty, provide leadership and service and contribute to the quality of student life at the university.

 This HRMD-sponsored event recognizes all faculty and staff for their contributions to strengthening our academic excellence and making to make GW a great place to work.

 GW Holiday Party

 The GW Holiday Party is an opportunity for faculty and staff to come together and enjoy each other’s company while celebrating the holiday season.
 The holiday party is planned and executed by an all-volunteer committee.
 This committee plans the decorations, promotes the party, selects the menu, organizes the popular door prizes, and also organizes charitable initiatives such as the blood drive, Toys for Tots, Give a Gift, and the GW Faculty/Staff Campaign Fund.

 Career Milestone Awards

 In December, recipients from the past calendar year are invited to celebrate their milestones together.
-Employees celebrate milestones of 20 or more years are invited to a luncheon in their honor.
-Employees celebrating milestones of 5, 10, or 15 years are invited to a reception in their honor.
+All employees celebrating anniversaries in 5-year increments will be invited to a reception style event.

 For questions about this year's Career Milestones Celebration, please email us at [email protected].